adriantich/DnoisE/README.md

 * directory with a .csv file of each MOTU
 * a database with all the files that have been created during the process if not '-r'

-__*LULU FILE*__
+__*LULU FILE (OPTIONAL)*__

 * output file from lulu with deleted/corrected sequences

-Some pipelines (e.g. [MJOLNIR](https://github.com/uit-metabarcoding/MJOLNIR)) use [LULU](https://github.com/tobiasgf/lulu) to merge incorrect MOTUs to correct ones.
+Some pipelines (e.g. [MJOLNIR](https://github.com/uit-metabarcoding/MJOLNIR)) use
+[LULU](https://github.com/tobiasgf/lulu) to merge incorrect MOTUs to correct ones.
 This script retrieves MOTU sequence composition from original MOTUs generated by SWARM.
 Therefore, a *-l* [output_file_from_lulu] file us mandatory if LULU is used, as it gives information on which MOTUs have to be merged according to LULU results.